 Courses in the Graduate School are open to qualified undergraduates with permission of the instructor and of the director of graduate studies.
 Course descriptions are available at the office of the DUS.

 Students majoring in Russian are strongly encouraged to spend a summer or a term studying in the Russian Federation under the auspices of programs approved by the DUS.
-Language courses taken during the summer or during a term in Russia in approved programs may substitute for certain advanced Russian courses at Yale.
+Language courses, as well as RUSS S241, S242, and S243, taken during the summer or during a term in Russia in approved programs may substitute for certain advanced Russian courses at Yale.
 Students interested in study abroad should consult the DUS well before their junior year.
+Students can apply for FLAS and Fox fellowships to support their travel.

 REQUIREMENTS OF THE MAJOR